tianhaoz126/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+## Project Overview
+This repo practices a real Git workflow: branches, commits, merges, and using .gitignore to exclude CSV data.